CodeByBlazej/CodeByBlazej.github.io/_posts/2024-06-30-the-odin-project-experience.md

 On January 22, 2024, I didn’t know how to write a line of code in JavaScript on my own.

 It was the day when I started my first lesson of the Foundation course by [The Odin Project](https://www.theodinproject.com/dashboard).
-This was the best thing I could find on my coding journey.
-The Odin Project saved me from tutorial hell, and all the projects you'll see below were done on my own without any help from ChatGPT or other tools—just the knowledge I gained from The Odin Project.
+This was the best thing I could find on my coding journey. **The Odin Project saved me from tutorial hell**, and all the projects you'll see below were done on my own without any help from ChatGPT or other tools—just the knowledge I gained from The Odin Project.

-After exactly 440 hours and 20 minutes of learning over 111 days, from January 22, 2024, to May 11, 2024, I was able to complete the Foundations course and create the final project on my own, which was a [calculator](https://codebyblazej.com/posts/the-calculator-project/).
+After exactly **440 hours and 20 minutes** of learning over **111 days**, from January 22, 2024, to May 11, 2024, I was able to complete the Foundations course and create the final project on my own, which was a [calculator](https://codebyblazej.com/posts/the-calculator-project/).

 Here are some additional statistics about the time I spent on this, as I know some people are curious about how long it takes.